Do you love the tactile experience of taking notes on paper but prefer the organizational features of digital note-taking apps? We do, too.

-And until recently, the best compromise we’d found was taking notes on paper and then scanning them into an app like Evernote.
+And until recently, the best compromise we’d found was taking notes on paper and scanning them into an app like Evernote.

 While this approach worked, it wasn’t as seamless as we wanted.
 So for a while now, we’ve been experimenting with ways of taking handwritten notes with an iPad.
 And we’re excited to share that we’ve finally found a method that combines the best parts of writing by hand with the best parts of digital note-taking.